-Most people spend the majority of their time indoors working, caring for their families and sleeping, even when the weather is nice.
+Most people spend the majority of their time indoors, even when the weather is nice.
 Though you may be busy, getting outside is important for your physical and mental health because one of the benefits of sunlight is reducing seasonal affective disorder symptoms.

-6 benefits of spending time in the great outdoors
+Here are six benefits of spending time in the great outdoors:

 1. More chances to exercise